-- l.
-Take a leave of absence for one year from both clinical and didactic aspects of the program, returning at the appropriate time if the maximum number of students is not exceeded in an equivalent class.
-The appropriate time will be determined on a case by case basis.
-The student must meet with school officials for advisement prior to her reinstatement. - 2.
-The student will attend didactic classes only.
-The number of clinical hour that the student does not complete must be made up before she receives her certificate and before she is eligible to take the Registry examination.
+Option #2 - The student will attend didactic classes only.
+The number of clinical hours that the student does not complete must be made up before she receives her certificate and before she is eligible to take the ARRT certification and registration examination.
 Didactic hours that the student does not complete must also be made up.
 The student will not exceed 40 hours per week or 10 hours per day when making up time.
-Clinical time will comply with the 1:1 technologist/student ratio. - 3.
-The student will maintain full status in both didactic and clinical areas.
-Strict documentation of the student's radiation exposure must be maintained.
-This option would be indicated if the pregnancy occurs during the final quarter of the program and no leave of absence is anticipated.
+Clinical time will comply with the 1:1 technologist/student ratio.
+Clinical assignments are at the discretion of program officials in order to complete all clinical requirements.